5 Best VR Headsets For Travel Apps

 BoboVR Z4

 This is the best mobile headset that's not a Gear VR.
 It works with any late-model iPhone or Android phone with screens between 4 and 6 inches in size, has built-in headphones and a control button, and is very easy to use.
-Get it for $39 on Amazon.
+It costs $49 on Amazon.

-The field of view is a very impressive 120 degrees, more than the Oculus Rift, HTC Vive, or the Gear VR.
-This means that you get the widest view possible on your smartphone, though for the best experience you want a phone with the largest, highest-resolution screen that you can afford.
+The field of view is an impressive 120 degrees, more than the Oculus Rift, HTC Vive, or Gear VR.
+This means that you get the widest view possible on your smartphone, though for the best experience, you want a phone with the largest, highest-resolution screen that you can afford.

 The lenses are adjustable, it fits over glasses, and it is very easy to use -- just open the front cover, drop in your phone, and snap the cover closed.

-It weighs 15 ounces.
-That's a little bit more than the Gear VR, which weighs 12, or the Leji Mini VR, which comes in at just 7 ounces.
+It weighs 15 ounces, a little bit more than the Gear VR, which weighs 12, or the Leji Mini VR, which weighs just 7 ounces.
 But a lot of that is due to the headphones.
 You can also buy a version of this headset without headphones, which weighs 11 ounces.

 Samsung Gear VR